Roopesht/peak.performance.guide/impl/step-by-step.md

    - Adjust affirmations based on the user's mood.
    - Mentally prepare the mind for the day's challenge
    - User will read the affirmations
+3. Show the quotes which are suited to the goal, situation and mindset

 ## Starting a New Task (General)
 1. Determine task type and suggest: